 The first step will be when the employers will be able to register and post jobs:

-Next, we will input when students will be able to start applying - in this case, applying refers to submitting documents.
+Next, we will input when students will be able to start bidding - in this case, bidding refers to submitting documents.

-You may also place limitations on how many applications a student can submit:
+You may also place limitations on how many bids a student can submit:

 You can ignore the max number of interviews dropdown, students will not be interviewing.

-The employer decision deadline and the final schedule availability date are unimportant, we recommend setting them far in the future, after the event concludes.
+The employer decision deadline date is unimportant, we recommend setting it far in the future, after the event concludes.

 With that, your timeline is complete!
 In the next article, we will cover Employer Settings.